-The food is available at different market stalls from different producers, which is a good idea basically, but the prices are insane: I once bought an ordinary breaded fish with fries and small salad and paid more than 20 euros!
+The food is available at different stalls from different producers, which is a good idea basically, but the prices are insane: I once bought an ordinary breaded fish with fries and small salad and paid more than 20 euros!

 Instead the beer isn’t expensive but they usually have just one, a Märzen lager tapped from wooden barrels and really one of the best beers of this style you could find!
-In winter they have a bock beer, which I didn’t try yet and in spring an ordinary lager beer, which isn’t really worth trying.
+In winter they have an additional bock beer, which I didn’t try yet and in spring an ordinary lager beer, which isn’t really worth trying.

 All self-service, you have to take a Stein from a rack and wash it at a stone well, which is quite funny.

-Overall surely a must visit in Salzburg, which could be a great experience, if you are aware that not everything is perfect.
+Overall a must visit in Salzburg and a great experience, if you are aware that not everything is perfect.

 JK (412) St. Louis Park, Minnesota | July 31, 2013